larsbs/id3v2lib/README.md

 $ make && make install
 ```

-Most of the time, you'll need to run `make install` with *su* privileges.
+It's possible that you'll need to run `make install` with *su* privileges.

 ### Building using Microsoft Visual Studio